vmware-tanzu/community-edition/docs/site/content/docs/latest/docker-monitoring-stack.md

 local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  113s
 ```

-Everything is not in place to proceed with the deployment of the Prometheus package.
+Everything is now in place to proceed with the deployment of the Prometheus package.

 ## Deploy Prometheus